rajahafify/see-all/README.md

 ### Prerequisites

 Docker and Docker Compose are required to run the project.
+Docker is used for containerization, ensuring consistent environments across different setups, and Docker Compose simplifies the management of multi-container applications.

 ### Installing